Aylur/react-bolt/README.md

     this.internal = "value"
   }

-  // tip: define methods as readonly arrow functions which binds `this`
+  // tip: define methods as read-only arrow functions which binds `this`
   // so it can be passed around e.g in `onClick={store.handler}` readonly handler = () => {}
 }
 ```

-`computed` will be lazily computed when accessed.
-The value is invalidated when
+`computed` values will be lazily computed when accessed.
+The value is
-any dependency changes.
+invalidated when any dependency changes.

 ### Nested stores